About Dog Skin Problems and Other FAQs

 The main difference between organic and natural is the way the government defines these terms.
 When you buy organic products, you can be sure these items meet certain defined standards as explained above.
 However, when you buy a “natural” product, you have no such assurance.
-Therefore, companies use the term “natural” for marketing purposes, even without justification.
+Therefore, companies use the term “natural” for marketing reasons, even without justification.

 An organic ingredient is a natural ingredient but a natural ingredient may not be organic.
-Consider a tomato, for example.
-A tomato grown with water, sun and no pesticides is both natural and organic.
-However, if the tomato is grown with water, sun and pesticide, it may still be natural but will not be organic.
+Take the example of a tomato.
+A tomato grown with water, sun, and no pesticides is both natural and organic.
+However, if the tomato is grown with water, sun, and pesticide, it may still be naturally but it will then not be organic.

-Because of the variation in meaning and the fact that the term “natural” is not subject to regulations, the label “natural” does not guarantee that a product’s ingredients have been grown free from chemicals.
+Because of the variation in meaning and the fact that the term “natural” is not subject to regulations, the label “natural” does not guarantee that a product’s ingredients have been grown free of chemicals.

-As explained in the “organic vs. natural” question, there are currently no shampoos or conditioners on the market eligible to be 100% certified organic without using soap.
-90% is one of the highest percentages of organic content possible, so your pet can be properly washed for a reasonable price.
+As explained in the “organic vs. natural” question, there are currently no shampoos or conditioners on the market eligible to be 100% certified organic.
+85% is one of the highest percentages of organic content possible, so your pet can be properly washed for a reasonable price.
 As soon as we find good organic active substances and conditioning agents, we will be one of the industry leaders in including them into our products.

 The U.S. Department of Agriculture (USDA)

 These standards regulate how such products are grown, handled and processed.
 When you purchase a USDA certified product, you can be assured the ingredients meet those exacting requirements.
-Please visit the USDA’s National Organic Program to learn about the regulation of cosmetics, body care and personal care products.
+Please visit the the USDA’s National Organic Program to learn about the regulation of cosmetics, body care and personal care products.

 Employing certified organic products reduces exposure to highly toxic pesticides.
-Using Organic Oscar exposes your dog’s skin to fewer harmful chemicals.
+Using Organic Oscar ® exposes your dog’s skin to fewer harmful chemicals.
 It will also be good for your own hands - don’t forget your skin needs to be kept away from toxic chemicals as well!